AhmedSobhyToR/FingerPrint/README.md

-# FingerPrint is a Permit Request Management System
+# FingerPrint: Permit Request Management System

-that allows users to send an excavation permit request and it will be reviewed by admin
+FingerPrint is an application designed to streamline the process of submitting and reviewing excavation permit requests.
+The system allows users to send an excavation permit request, which is then reviewed and processed by an admin.

-some details will be assigned to be inserted like the excavation method, location, type and so on...

-## This project is made by Angular 18 and Typescript
+* Project Selection: Users can choose the relevant project for their excavation request.
+* Excavation Details: Enter crucial information such as:
+    Excavation method
+    Location
+    Types of excavation
+    Methods involved

+* Invoice and Payment: After submitting the request, an invoice is generated, and the user can proceed with payment.
+* Request Management: Users can view all their submitted permit requests and track the status of each.

+Technologies Used: Angular 18, TypeScript